etn-ccis/blui-database/README.md

-# pxb-database
+# blui-database

-This repo contains data used within the [PX Blue Home](https://pxblue.github.io) documentation website.
+This repo contains data used within the [Brightlayer UI Home](https://brightlayer-ui.github.io) documentation website.
 The database is accessible in a JSON format and is enforced and built using typescript.

 Our database is served through the Github API.